ATV's choice of TV aerial (and why we chose them)

 - XB10 A / B / K

 Aerial box dimensions

-Major transmitters (and which aerials they require)
+Major transmitters (recommended aerials for)

 ATV’s Choice Of Aerials & The Great Wideband Debate

 This article has had to be rewritten because, due to the 700MHz clearance, wideband aerials will be obsolete from spring 2020 the whole TV band * will be K group, i.e. it will only go up to CH48.
 In the interim I happen to know for a fact (because I’ve tested it a few times) that the Yagi18K works well up to CH60 anyway so will cover all transmissions both before and after.